SerenityOS/serenity/Base/usr/share/man/man1/Applications/FontEditor.md

 ![](FontEditor_Launching_second_instance.png)

-The figure above shows where you can find FontEditor from inside the SerenityOS desktop.
+The figure above shows where you can find FontEditor from inside the SilkOS desktop.

 ### Side by side